andremmfaria/rexis/guides/WritingHeuristicRules.md

 ## Wiring a rule (main.py)

 Add the import and register it in the `ruleset` list in `src/rexis/tools/heuristics_analyser/main.py`.
-The tuple’s first element is the canonical rule id; the engine sets `ev.id` to this value.
+The tuple’s first element is the canonical rule id; the engine sets `ev.id` to this value and preserves your reason in the output.

 ```python
 from rexis.tools.heuristics_analyser.rules import (